niplav/site/masturbation_and_attractiveness.md

-for men & for women, each for during & after abstinence). `fdur`, `mdur`, `faft` and `maft` give the probability of progressing after a certain probability in the funnel. `d` is then filled with `probes` datapoints for each scenario (in CSV<!--TODO: wikipedia link-->).
+for men & for women, each for during & after abstinence). `fdur`, `mdur`, `faft` and `maft` give the probability of progressing after a certain probability in the funnel. `d` is then filled with `probes` datapoints for each scenario (in CSV).
 In the end, `d` is concatenated with newlines.

 The date and time in the dummy data is, for simplicity, always the same.
 Since I don't perform any analysis on it, that should be fine.